akash-network/docs/econ/source/012-provider.md

 ### At Cost: Capital Recovery on Server Cabinet

-In this scenario, consider {Provider_A} has a fleet of underutilized servers and intends to recover deployed capital and subsidize operating expenditure.
-These servers -- also referred to as "rack units" -- are enclosed in a *cabinet* hosted at a datacenter.
-A server cabinet also referred to as a "rack," is a standardized enclosure for mounting multiple servers.
+In this scenario, consider $Provider_A$ has a fleet of underutilized servers and intends to recover deployed capital and subsidize operating expenditure.
+These servers (also referred to as "rack units") are enclosed in a *cabinet* hosted at a datacenter.
+A server cabinet (also referred to as a "rack") is a standardized enclosure for mounting multiple servers.
 Datacenter providers typically charge by cabinet for electricity, real estate, and high-performance internet connectivity.

 Considering a typical cabinet costs around USD *559,176* in capital expenditure and USD *1,800* in operating expenditure as illustrated in [@fig:cabinet-cost] with a shelf life (time for performance deprecation to sub-optimal levels) of *3 years*, the provider needs to earn $559,176 + 1800 \times 3 \times 12 = 688,776$ USD (or 229,592 USD / Year) for full capital recovery.